joeynor/Getting-Started-with-Ethereum-Smart-Contracts/labs/VotingDapps/README.md

 # Getting started with ganache-cli

-1. open your powershell terminal as administrator mode
+1. open your powershell terminal as administrator mode in windows or any shell in Linux/MAC
 2. run the command

 ```